Ueva/BaRL_Envs/README.md

-# simpleenvs
+# SimpleEnvs

 A collection of Reinforcement Learning (RL) environments which I have implemented as part of my research.
 Hopefully this collection will grow over time, and prove useful to others as well.

 All of these environments use an interaction API similar to that used by [OpenAI Gym](https://github.com/openai/gym), however we do not implement Gym's `Env` class directly.
+Instead, we use the [SimpleOptions](https://github.com/Ueva/BaRL-SimpleOptions/blob/master/simpleoptions/environment.py) `BaseEnvironment` interface.

-Further documentation coming soon!
+Many of the smaller, discrete environments (e.g. Taxi, Hanoi, Rooms) are designed with graph-based reinforcement learning methods in mind.
+They naturally support building state transition graphs out-of-the-box using the built-in `generate_interaction_graph` method, and one-step lookahead is available using the `get_successors` method.

-Many of the smaller, discrete environments (e.g. Taxi, Hanoi, Rooms) are designed to be friendly for use with graph-based methods.
-If you wish to construct a state-transition graph for an environment, you can do so like [this](https://gist.github.com/Ueva/aadbb0b396466ad2a16dc629ba924b45).
+The code in this repository is well commented, but additional examples and documentation are coming soon!